Ala Ebtekar: Exhibitions

 Ebtekar's work has been included in over 70 group exhibitions, 5 two-person exhibitions, and 12 solo exhibitions.
 Significant solo exhibitions include "Elemental" (2004) at Intersection for the Arts (San Francisco, CA); "Ala Ebtekar" (2007) at Gallery Paule Anglim (San Francisco, CA); "1388" (2009) at The Third Line (Dubai, United Arab Emirates); "Indelible Whispers of the Sun" (2010) at Charlie James Gallery (Los Angeles, CA); "Elsewhen" (2012) at The Third Line (Dubai, United Arab Emirates); and "Absent Arrival" (2012) at Gallery Paule Anglim (San Francisco, CA).

 Significant group exhibitions include "The 2006 California Biennial" at the Orange County Museum of Art (Newport Beach, CA); travelling exhibition "One Way or Another: Asian American Art Now” (2006–2008), curated by Melissa Chiu, Director and Curator of Contemporary Asian Art at the Asia Society Museum, Karin Higa, Senior Curator of Art at the Japanese American National Museum, Los Angeles, and Susette S. Min, Assistant Professor of Asian American Studies and Art History at the University of California, Davis and exhibited at Asia Society and Museum (New York, NY), Blaffer Gallery at University of Houston (Houston, TX), Berkeley Art Museum (Berkeley, CA), Japanese American National Museum (Los Angeles, CA), and Honolulu Academy of Arts (Honolulu, HI); "Bay Area Now 5" (2008) at Yerba Buena Center for the Arts (San Francisco, CA), organized by Kate Eilertsen, Acting Director of Visual Arts and Berin Golonu, Associate Visual Arts Curator; and "The Global Contemporary.
 Art Worlds after 1989" (2011) at Museum of Contemporary Art (Karlsruhe, Germany), curated by Andrea Buddensieg and Peter Weibel.
 In May 2005, Ebtekar had a two-person exhibition at Lisa Dent Gallery in San Francisco with artist Jeong-Im Yi.

 Stanford University initiative

-Envisioned and directed by Ala Ebtekar, "Art, Social Space and Public Discourse" is a three-year Stanford University initiative on art that investigates the multiple contexts that shift and define changing ideas of public space.
+Envisioned and directed by Ala Ebtekar, "Art, Social Space and Public Discourse" is a three-year course in Stanford University on art that investigates the multiple contexts that shift and define changing ideas of public space.
 This ongoing critical framework of conversations, newly issued art projects, and exploration of various cultural productions and intellectual traditions looks at recent transformations of civic life.